plant-microct-tools/leaf-traits-microct/README.md

 `pixel_size`: The length of a pixel.
 Can be any unit.
 Allows for the computation of the size related traits.

+`'tissue_values'`: Either `default` for the default values I use or a string of values correspond to the pixel value, found in ImageJ, for the following tissues in this exact order (default values in parentheses): mesophyll cells (0), background (177), airspace (255), stomata (85), adaxial epidermis (30), abaxial epidermis (60), veins (147), bundle sheath (102).
+Repeat the vein value for the bundle sheath if the latter is not segmented, and same thing for the epidermises.
+In the command line, this would look like: `'0,177,255,85,30,60,147,102'` (don't forget `''`).

 `nb_cores`: Optional.
 If not provided, will use all cores available for some more intensive computation.

 `'/path/to/your/image/directory/'`: Assuming all your image folder for an experiments are located in the same folder, this is the path to this folder (don't forget the `/` at the end).